OCA/odoo-community.org/index.md

 ---
 layout: page
-title: The OpenERP Community Association
+title: The Odoo Community Association
 tagline:
 ---
 {% include JB/setup %}

-The OpenERP Community Association, or OCA, is a not-for-profit organization whose mission is to support the collaborative development of OpenERP features, and promote its widespread use.
+The Odoo Community Association, or OCA, is a not-for-profit organization whose mission is to support the collaborative development of Odoo features, and promote its widespread use.

 ## Discover and Get involved